Facilitator Guide

 Purpose

-Section titled “Purpose”This guide supports a hands-on Git/GitHub onboarding session for analysts and statisticians.
+Section titled “Purpose”This guide supports hands-on Git/GitHub onboarding for analysts, statisticians, epidemiologists, evaluators, and public health data staff.

 Recommended session structure